AhmedYasser136/Download-Software/README.md

 - Displayed in gallery
 - Shown in lightbox viewer

+**Card Thumbnail Selection:**
+- If a file named `default.png` (or .jpg, .jpeg, etc.) exists, it will be used as the card thumbnail
+- Otherwise, the first image (alphabetically) is used as the thumbnail
+- This allows you to control which image appears on the program card

 ## 💾 Executable Files

 - Only `.exe` files are detected as executables